 - The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) provides information related to the health of children, adults, and families.
 Click on the link to view information on this topic.

 - Genetics Home Reference (GHR) contains information on Phenylketonuria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus a service of the National Library of Medicine (NLM) at the National Institutes of Health (NIH) provides an encyclopedia article about phenylketonuria (PKU).
 To view the article, click on the MedlinePlus link.